Gonal-f (Follitropin Alfa)

 Storage

-Before first use, store Gonal-f in the original package in the refrigerator at 2°C to 8°C. Do not freeze.
-Protect from light.
-If refrigeration is not available, it can be stored below 25°C for up to 3 months.
-After first use, Gonal-f may be stored below 25°C for up to 21 days with the cap on to protect from light.
-Keep away from moisture, heat, and sunlight.
-Do not store in bathrooms or cars.
-Keep out of reach of children.
+Store Gonal-f in its original package at 2°C to 8°C. If refrigeration is not possible, it can be kept below 25°C for up to 3 months.
+After first use, store below 25°C for up to 21 days.

 Overdose Information